Azure/azure-dev/templates/todo/projects/java-mongo/README.md

 ## Troubleshooting/Known issues

 Sometimes, things go awry.
 If you happen to run into issues, then please review our ["Known Issues"](https://aka.ms/azure-dev/knownissues) page for help.
-If you continue to have issues, then please file an issue in our main [Azure Dev](https://aka.ms/azure-dev/issues) repository.
+If you continue to have issues, then please file an issue in our main [Azure Developer CLI](https://aka.ms/azure-dev/issues) repository.

 ## Security